Values-Driven Marketing aligns community and commerce for sustainable, Long-Term Success

 At Realign Consulting, we call this the 3-Core, and they are the first questions that must be answered in framing a values-based marketing strategy.

-And even before we begin to establish the 3-Core Alignment that is the foundation of a values-driven marketing approach, one hard-fast rule must be considered:
+And even before we begin to establish the 3-Core Alignment that is the foundation of a values-driven marketing approach, one hard and fast rule must be considered:

 Values-driven marketing recognizes marketers' impact on our society and chooses, first and foremost, to do no harm.